The only Wales based charity with a focus on HIV and related conditions.

 We:

-Provide support for the research and evaluation underpinning national initiatives identified in the HIV Action Plan for Wales (2023-2026) and beyond.
+Provide support for the research and evaluation underpinning national initiatives in the HIV Action Plan for Wales (2023-2026) and beyond.

 Support and facilitate research and evaluation of local initiatives, providing a forum for sharing and learning from best practice.